jasforshort/hello-world/readme.txt

-hello, thi is a test
+hello, this is a test
+spagetti flavoured ice cream